HyperJeanJean/TPW-TPI-Fixes/README.md

 ## Theme Park World

+**DO NOT LAUNCH THE GAME UNTIL YOU HAVE COMPLETED ALL THE STEPS!
+OTHERWISE THE GAME WILL NOT WORK.**

  - Install the game

  - Copy the following folders from your disc into your installation folder: